 The primary focus of Fort Bend Seniors is the Meals on Wheels program.
-Fort Bend Seniors expects to serve at least 340,000.
+Fort Bend Seniors expects to serve at least 340,000 meals this year.
 This program includes three types of meal services: home-delivered meals, emergency shelf-stable meals and congregate meals.

 MEALS ON WHEELS